Provost’s Summer Research Fellowship Program

 Submission and Review Procedure

-Deadline: Proposals must be submitted by [2012 date TBD].
+Deadline: Proposals must be submitted by 5 PM on Friday, November 15, 2013.

 Scholarly papers, journal articles, posters, conference presentations, etc., that arise, directly or indirectly, out of the work supported by this grant program should be made available to the Loyola University community and beyond.
 Grant recipients should post relevant research products to Loyola’s eCommons to the extent allowed by copyright.
 Grant recipients should negotiate with publishers if applicable to ensure that research products are open access.
 Contact email@example.com for assistance with this process.